prometheus-operator/prometheus-operator/TESTING.md

 As shown above, particular test suites can be skipped with Environment Variables.
 You can also look at our [CI pipeline as example](https://github.com/prometheus-operator/prometheus-operator/blob/272df8a2411bcf877107b3251e79ae8aa8c24761/.github/workflows/e2e.yaml#L85-L94).
 Altough we always run all tests in CI, skipping irrelevant tests are great during development as they shorten the feedback loop.

-We've also have Makefile targets configured to run only specific end-to-end tests:
+The following Makefile targets can run specific end-to-end tests:

 * `make test-e2e-alertmanager` - Will run Alertmanager tests.
 * `make test-e2e-thanos-ruler` - Will run Thanos-Ruler tests.